steinbergmedia/vst3sdk/README.md

 - On **Linux**, a VST plug-in is a package

 To learn more about VST you can:
-- check the [VST portal](https://developer.steinberg.help/display/VST) dedicated to developers of VST 3 plug-ins and VST 3 hosts

 - subscribe to the [VST Developer Forum](https://sdk.steinberg.net)
 - check the 3rd Party Developer Support section at [www.steinberg.net](https://www.steinberg.net/en/company/developers.html)
 - check the online documentation under: [steinbergmedia.github.io/vst3_doc](